ChainSQL/remix-ide/README.md

-git clone -b develop https://github.com/ChainSQL/remix-ide.git cd remix-ide npm install npm run setupremix  # this will clone https://github.com/ChainSQL/remix for you and link it to remix-ide.
-Only execute this step if you want to contribute on ChainSQL Remix development npm start
+git clone -b develop https://github.com/ChainSQL/remix-ide.git cd remix-ide npm install npm install chainsql npm run buildapp
+#npm run setupremix  # this will clone https://github.com/ChainSQL/remix for you and link it to remix-ide.
+Only execute this step if you want to contribute on ChainSQL Remix development
+npm start
 ```